cristiantobol/developer-toolcamp/session_09_unit_testing.md

 Next we're going to add a test that interacts with the `RecipeTile` after rendering it.
-In this test we're going to check that the `onClick` prop is called when a user clicks on a tile:
+In this test we're going to check that the `onClick` prop is called when a user clicks on a tile.
+Create a new file called `RecipeTile.test.jsx`:
 **RecipeTile.test.jsx**
 ```javaScript
 import React from 'react';